Dictionary

 Usually, you would set it up in a matrix with different sections to make it more manageable.
 Here you can fill in the conclusions of your brainstorming and analysis in simple bullet points.
 See the template below.

 One of the advantages of doing a SWOT-analysis is that you will have to consider both the company’s strengths and weaknesses.
 By doing this you should be able to get a better picture of the company’s position.
 The SWOT-model is often used when you intend to enter a new market, launch a new product or in combination with a due diligence.
-You can also use the SWOT-analysis as basis for a marketing campaign.
+You can also use SWOT-analysis as a basis for a marketing campaign, a common tactic used by businesses in their marketing strategies.
 Thus, you can use it for all kinds of strategizing.

 Some consider it to be a little too rigid and schematic to conduct an analysis.
 However, it can be a fantastic tool to gain an initial overview before doing an in-depth evaluation.